KiwifruitDev/SFM-Asset-Browser/README.md

 The asset browser can be opened using the `Scripts` tab > `KiwifruitDev` > `Asset Browser` in SFM.

-Here are rundown of the workflow and features of the asset browser.
+Here are some rundowns of the workflow and features of the asset browser.

 ### Indexing